nextguys/lively-next-relaunch/explanation/modules.md

 In `lively.next`, modules are fully reflective, meaning each module object contains all the information it needs about its position within the system, the source code it holds, and the methods to update or reload itself.
 This level of introspection is not natively supported by either the Browser or the `NodeJS` run-time, making it essential to establish a bootstrapping process that initializes the module system before any module imports occur.

 The bootstrapping process is meta-circular, meaning it is defined entirely within `lively.next`.
 Here's a breakdown of the process:

+> **📜 Behind the Scenes**
+>
+> Note, that the following describes the bootstrapping inside both the browser and `Node.JS`.
+There is a slight difference between the two: For step A we utilize the native module system in `Node.JS` to import the modules in a non reflective manner.
+As for the browser, we still rely on a bootstrapping bundle to perform the *initial import*.
+This used to be nessecary, since browsers did not support ES modules *at all* natively.
+Nowadays ES modules are supported, yet bundles still maintain a loading performance edge over ES modules especially for large projects, hence we still rely on using a bootstrapping bundle in the browser.

 **Step A** involves ensuring that all necessary third-party libraries, particularly `SystemJS` and [`Babel`](https://babeljs.io/), are loaded first.
 These libraries are crucial for the functioning of the system.
 Note, that a future goal is to remove `Babel` and its extensive dependencies, as it is currently used only for ESM to `SystemJS` transpilation.
 After loading these libraries, all core packages required for the `lively.modules` package are imported, followed by the initialization of the `lively.modules` package itself.